The Mopar stories site

 The Pentastar remains the only gasoline V6 used by Chrysler, Dodge, Jeep, or Ram, and will probably be their last V6.

-The Pentastar UpGrade (PUG) was more expensive to make and harder to repair, but it brought 15% more torque at engine speeds below 3,000 rpm for better drivability and less shifting; gas mileage increased by over 6%.
-On the Grand Cherokee, horsepower rose from 290 to 295.
+The Pentastar UpGrade (originally dubbed PUG but renamed PSU, PentaStar Upgrade, by Bob Lee) was harder to repair and cost more, but it brought 15% more torque at engine speeds below 3,000 rpm for better drivability and less shifting; gas mileage increased by over 6%.
+On the Grand Cherokee, horsepower rose from 290 to 295 (on the Chrysler 300 the original engine was rated at 292 hp while on the Challenger it went up to 305 hp).

-The revised engine uses two-speed variable valve lift to cut pumping work at low speeds, for a fuel economy gain of up to 2.7%.
-A torque-driven cam phasing valve timing system cuts oil demand and increases its range from 50° to 70°, cutting knock during hot starts and increasing the ability to use the stop-start system.
-The valve timing system was also recalibrated to take advantage of the new intake manifold.
-The computer looked at the rate of change in the accelerator pedal, making aggressive changes when it sensed “pedal to the metal.”
+Revisions include a two-speed variable valve lift to cut pumping work at low speeds, increasing fuel economy by up to 2.7%.
+A torque-driven cam phasing valve timing system cuts oil demand and increases the system’s range from 50° to 70°, cutting knock during hot starts and making better use of the stop-start system.
+The new intake manifold required engineers to recalibrate the valve timing system as well; finally, the computer now looked at the rate of change in the accelerator pedal, making aggressive changes when it sensed “pedal to the metal.”
+(This change did not require a new engine design.)

-The upgraded Pentastar (PUG) has cooled exhaust gas recirculation to eliminate knocks; a new intake manifold with longer runners enabled higher torque, and new heads with higher tumble intake ports and shrouded combustion chambers allowed the compression ratio to be boosted from 10.2:1 to 11.3:1.
+The upgraded Pentastar (PUG) has cooled exhaust gas recirculation to eliminate knocking; a new intake manifold with longer runners for higher torque; and heads with higher tumble intake ports and shrouded combustion chambers so compression could be boosted from 10.2:1 to 11.3:1.
 New fuel injectors have eight holes for better atomization.

 Internal friction was cut by using HG-R1 on the timing drive guide faces (the first production engine using HG-R1), new valve springs, low-tension piston rings, and piston pins with a diamond-like carbon coating.